The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 enhance, not replace, collaborative experiences.

-- Atrophy of Critical Thinking
+- Atrophy of Critical

-used as a tool to support thinking, not bypass it.
+should be used as a tool to support thinking, not bypass it.

 - Diminished Teacher-Student